 In March 2002, DOE-NNSA issued the Record of Decision on the Site-Wide Environmental Impact Statement for the Y-12 National Security Complex, which is the formal statement of the agency's decision on the proposed action evaluated in the environmental impact statement.
 The decision on the proposed Highly Enriched Uranium Materials Facility is construction of the new facility in the Y-12 West Portal Parking Lot.
-The record of decision deferred the decision on the location for construction of the Special Materials Complex.
-Ongoing studies involving the special materials mission and project configuration and design needs must be completed before a decision on the location can be made.
+The record of decision deferred the decision on the location for construction of the Special Materials Complex pending completion of ongoing studies to reevaluate the special material mission and project configuration.
+The Special Materials Complex proposed in the environmental impact statement included a Beryllium Production Facility, a Purification Facility, a Manufacturing/ Warehouse Facility, an Isostatic Press Facility, and a Core Support Facility.